Standard Decal Installation Instructions

 - A heat gun or hair dryer can be use to “stretch” the decal around curved surfaces.
 Be careful not to overheat the decal as it can burn.
 This may be used in wet or dry installation.

 - Small bubbles can be squeegee’d to the edge of the decal.
 For larger bubbles you may use a pin to pop them and then apply pressure.
+Though most bubbles will disappear within a few days in the sun.

 - For extra durability clear fingernail polish can be added to the corners of the decal.
 This is highly recommended for decals that have small points (such as flames) or automotive (outdoor) decals.